• Contact Us

 Negating Conditional Statements

-Granted, most Logical Reasoning questions with conditional reasoning won’t require you to negate the conditional relationships in them.
+Most Logical Reasoning questions with conditional reasoning won’t require you to negate the conditional relationships in them.
 You will certainly need to know what the contrapositive is, and—if there are multiple conditional relationships—you need to know how to form a conclusion by combining them into a chain (aka the “law of syllogism”).
-Occasionally, in Justify questions, you will need to establish a logical link between the premises and the conclusion.
-And in Flaw questions, you will need to know how to describe in abstract terms the most common logical fallacies involving … [Read more...]
+Occasionally, in Justify questions, you will need to establish a logical link between the premises and the … [Read more...]

 Posted by PowerScore Test Prep / Conditional Reasoning, LSAT Prep / Conditional Reasoning, LSAT Prep Leave a Comment